 Thank you for your interest in the Hawkesbury Herpetological Society.

-We pride ourselves in our efforts to educate others about habitat preservation, care techniques, and other practical skills involved with keeping for Reptiles and Amphibians.
+We pride ourselves in our efforts to educate others about habitat preservation, care techniques, and other practical skills involved with keeping of Reptiles and Amphibians.

 Our members put this learning to use through practical activity to conserve bushland, rehabilitate wildlife, and advocate on behalf of native reptiles and amphibians.